 Yoga is being offered more and more in hostels, usually for free.
 I was able to teach yoga at a hostel in Ecuador for two months and the guests really enjoyed it.
 If it’s free, I highly suggest you tip your yoga teacher or buy them a drink!

 Having a bar onsite does not necessarily make it a party hostel.
 It can be intimidating as a solo traveler to walk into a bar by yourself, but a hostel bar decreases that anxiety.
 They’re a good place to have a drink and friendly conversation with a fellow traveler and perhaps find a buddy to explore the local nightlife with.
-Usually, if there is a bar on site, they don’t allow you to bring your own alcohol in.
+Usually, if there is a bar on site, they don’t allow you to bring your own alcohol in to the hostel.

 If there isn’t safe or reliable public transportation at your destination, it might be worth it to see if the hostel offers an airport transfer service.
-I used the one for my hostel in Ecuador as I was arriving at night and it was about the same price as a taxi.
+I used the one for Community Hostel in Ecuador as I was arriving at night and it was about the same price as a taxi.

 Booking Tours Through the Hostel

 Most hostels allow you to book tours through them.
 They have contacts with local tour companies and can set it up for you.
 This saves bouncing from tour company to tour company to set one up!

 Now that you know the types of hostels and what amenities are a priority for you, it’s time to choose a room!

 Private rooms are a great option if you’re just starting out with hostel life or want a bit of privacy without the hotel room price tag.
 At a Casa De Cecilia hostel in Mindo Ecuador, a private room was only one dollar more than a 6-bed dorm, so yea, I splurged on that one!
 A private room doesn’t necessarily mean a private restroom.
 Be sure to double check before reserving!